egor-tensin/fr24feed/README.md

       fr24key="0123456789abcdef"

-* Optionally, edit dump1090/config.js to set the correct coordinates of the receiver.
+* Edit dump1090/config.js to set the correct coordinates of the receiver.

       DefaultCenterLat = 66.5;
       DefaultCenterLon = 25.19;